 Current research suggests that Plan B works mainly by delaying or preventing ovulation.
 It may also prevent fertilization.

-A number of researchers have challenged this idea, including the authors of a
+Many researchers have challenged this idea, including the authors of a

 They stressed that according to the best evidence we have, EC pills do not appear to work after fertilization.

 In addition, keep in mind that according to the standard medical definition, pregnancy begins with implantation.

 Vaginal bleeding isn’t a common side effect of Plan B, but it can happen.
 It’s caused by the hormones in Plan B and other EC pills.
 Usually, bleeding is light and goes away.

 In rare cases, bleeding could be caused by something more serious.
 You should seek medical attention if you experience:

 - unusually heavy bleeding

 - unexpected bleeding that lasts more than a few days

 - bleeding that’s accompanied by other symptoms, such as cramps or dizziness

 Because Plan B prevents pregnancy, measuring its effectiveness is hard.
 That would require knowing how many women would have become pregnant had they not taken Plan B, which isn’t possible.